Aliases for ULK2 Gene

 GeneCards Summary for ULK2 Gene

 ULK2 (Unc-51 Like Autophagy Activating Kinase 2) is a Protein Coding gene.
-Diseases associated with ULK2 include cecal disease.
-Among its related pathways are p53 Pathway (RnD) and Longevity regulating pathway - multiple species.
+Diseases associated with ULK2 include Cecal Disease.
+Among its related pathways are p53 Pathway (RnD) and Regulation of autophagy.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is ULK3.

 UniProtKB/Swiss-Prot for ULK2 Gene